 Volodin’s latest album with the Mariinsky label was Prokofiev’s Piano Concerto No 4, conducted by Gergiev.
 Recording for Challenge Classics, Volodin’s disc of solo Rachmaninov works was released in 2013.
 He also recorded a solo album of Schumann, Ravel and Scriabin, and his earlier Chopin disc won a Choc de Classica and was awarded five stars by Diapason.

 A regular artist at festivals, Volodin has performed at Bad Kissingen Sommer Festival, La Roque d’Anthéron, Les Rencontres Musicales d'Évian, Festival La Folle Journée, the White Nights Festival in St Petersburg, St Magnus International Festival and the Moscow Easter Festival.

 Born in 1977 in Leningrad, Alexei Volodin studied at Moscow’s Gnessin Academy and later with Eliso Virsaladze at the Moscow Conservatoire.
 In 2001, he continued his studies at the International Piano Academy Lake Como and gained international recognition following his victory at the International Géza Anda Competition in Zürich in 2003.

-Alexei Volodin is an exclusive artist for the company Steinway and Sons.
+Alexei Volodin is an exclusive Steinway artist.